jmcuneo/a1-gettingstarted/README.md

 *The main challenge was hooking up the script to activate on the page loading.
 Generally, it seems some of the methods used for this are deprecated so I wanted to find something that was guarenteed to work properly.

 ## Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
 Color Palette
 *There is a color palette consisting of mainly blue and purple colors, as well as a yellow color for the background.
 ![alt text](https://github.com/TNWing/a1-TrevorNg/blob/main/palette.png?raw=true)